 After ASMs, the newly-elected Board of Directors convenes an organizational meeting to set-up its board committees and appoint key officers.
 After ASMs, the company submits to pertinent regulators our disclosure on key officer appointments and board committee members, among other results of the ASMs.

 The President and CEO is assisted by the senior management.
-The CAE assists in discussions with and updates to the Board through the ARC while the CRO, Treasurer, and CDO reports and updates through the Finance Committee, ARC, and BROC.
+The CAE assists in discussions with and updates to the Board through the ARC while the CFO, Treasurer, and CRO reports and updates through the Finance Committee, ARC, and BROC.
 Meanwhile, the Chief Compliance Officer assists the President and CEO to the Board through the Nomination and Governance Committee and Executive Committee with regard to CG, compliance, and relevant strategies and matters.
 Support from the CHRO is most evident in the Compensation and Remuneration Committee.
 The General Counsel provides high-level legal consultation and updates to the Board together with the Corporate Secretary.
 Other executive officers are invited during Board and Board Committee meetings as necessary.

 Meanwhile, the Chief Sustainability Officer (CSO), Ms. Maria Yolanda C. Crisanto, monitors and reports on the environmental, sustainability and social impacts of the business operations.
 Ms. Crisanto and the Sustainability team also help ensure that Globe continues to do its part in recognizing Globe’s environmental and social impacts as well as in maintaining the company’s commitment to carrying out responsible business operations.
 The CSO also reviews economic aspects, environmental and social aspects for the annual Integrated Report.
 Part of Ms. Crisanto’s duties and responsibilities as the CSO is to communicate sustainability concerns and initiatives from the management to the Board through the President and CEO and through the Board Risk Oversight Committee (BROC), who empowers Globe’s advocacy for sustainability and CG.
 The CSO is also Globe’s Senior Vice President for Corporate Communications, who reports directly to the President and CEO and is part of the senior management team.